GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ## Config Api Properties

+Gluu Flex Admin UI uses Config API to manage and configure the Jans Auth server.
+Config API helps in configuring auth-server, users, fido2 and scim modules.
+The Config API application configuration properties can be updated using Admin UI.

 ## Sessions

 The Janssen Authentication Server stores user session data in persistence.
 This screen lists the active session